 Most tasks carried out in modern music production have been assimilated into software.
 As a result, the vast majority of studios are no longer filled with the kind of hardware you would have seen in them 10 years ago.

-A MIDI controller keyboard, however, is as essential now as it was decade ago for most music makers.
+A MIDI keyboard, however, is as essential now as it was decade ago for most music makers.
 Not just for note input either, but also for drum part creation via pads, mixing control via sliders and even transport control, to enable navigation through projects.

 The SubZero SPC61 is, as its name suggests, a 61-key, five-octave controller keyboard that features many of these controls, despite a compact front-to-back footprint.
 The upper panel includes eight rotary knobs that transmit MIDI control messages, which in turn can be assigned to synthesizer and plug-in parameters within your workstation software.